-All UKTD staff receive Prevent training and if you have any questions or concerns, please let your UKTD Tutor know and they will be able to report these concerns to their local Designated Safeguarding Officer (DSO).
+All UKTD staff receive Prevent training.
+If you have any questions or concerns, please let your son or daughter's UKTD Tutor know, and they will be able to report these concerns to their local Designated Safeguarding Officer (DSO).

 The Prevent duty is not about preventing learners from having political and religious views or concerns, but it is about supporting them to use those concerns or act on them in non-extremist ways.
-UKTD is committed to working alongside employers and doing all we can to help protect our learners from the risk of being radicalised.
+UKTD is committed to working alongside parents and employers to do all we can to help protect our learners from the risk of being radicalised.